 What these methods return is not the certificate chain that was trusted by the system during the handshake, but rather the very certificate chain that the app received from the communication partner itself.
 For this reason, even if an man-in-the-middle attack has resulted in a certificate from an improper certificate authority being appended to the certificate chain, the above methods will not return the certificate that was trusted by the system during the handshake; instead, the certificate of the server to which the app was originally attempting to connect will also be returned at the same time.
-This certificate of pinning, be equivalent to the certificate pre-stored within the app; thus re-testing it will not detect any improprieties.
+This certificate-"the certificate of the server to which the app was originally attempting to connect"-will, because of pinning, be equivalent to the certificate pre-stored within the app; thus re-testing it will not detect any improprieties.
 For this and other similar reasons, it is best to avoid using the above methods when implementing re-testing after the handshake.